wliWanru/NeuroRA/README.md

 - One-Step Realize Representational Similarity Analysis (RSA)

+- Conduct Classification-based EEG decoding

-- Statistical Analysis
+- Conduct Statistical Analysis

 - Save the RSA result as a NIfTI file for fMRI

-- Classification-based EEG decoding

-- Visualization results of representational analysis
+- Plot the results

 ## Demos
 There are several demos for NeuroRA, and you can see them in /demos/.. path (both .py files and .ipynb files are provided).